Mike White (basketball): Ole Miss

 White spent seven seasons (2005–2011) on the Ole Miss coaching staff and developed a reputation as one of the top assistant coaches in the country.

-A finalist for the 2009 Coaches Award presented by BasketballScoop.com - honoring the top assistants in the college game - White was instrumental in the Rebels' rise to prominence in the Southeastern Conference as he helped lead the program to four postseason berths and a pair of SEC West titles in the past five years.
+A finalist for the 2009 Coaches Award presented by BasketballScoop.com – honoring the top assistants in the college game – White was instrumental in the Rebels' rise to prominence in the Southeastern Conference as he helped lead the program to four postseason berths and a pair of SEC West titles in the past five years.
 The Rebels won 20 or more games four of the last five seasons.

 White was very well known in the recruiting circles nationwide, especially in the Southern region of the country.
 He helped Ole Miss land three recruiting classes ranked in the Top 25 in the country by numerous recruiting publications, including the 2005 class that was ranked as high as No. 7 by Hoop Scoop.

 In addition to his recruiting responsibilities, he worked closely with the Rebel guards, including helping Terrico White who earned the SEC Freshman of the Year award and Freshman All-America accolades in 2009.
 Ole Miss had five guards named all-SEC during the last five seasons and eight different guards that made seven or more three-pointers in one game during that stretch.

 Louisiana Tech

 On March 30, 2011, White was named by Louisiana Tech as the 17th head coach of the Bulldogs basketball team.
 He replaced the fired Kerry Rupp.
 In his first season, White led the program to their first appearance in the Western Athletic Conference Tournament Championship Game.

 By the next season, Louisiana Tech, although picked 4th by the Western Athletic Conference Pre-Season Coaches Poll, had a stretch of 18 straight wins leading to a conference championship tie, garnering the first AP ranking in over 20 years, and a NIT tournament win.
-The 2012-13 season saw the return of the Bulldogs winning their first conference title since the 1998-99 season.
+The 2012–13 season saw the return of the Bulldogs winning their first conference title since the 1998–99 season.

-In the 2013-14 season, the Bulldogs defeated Iona (home) and Georgia (away) before falling in the NIT quarterfinals by three at Florida State.
-Under White, LTU won or tied for three straight conference regular season titles (2012–13, 2013–14, 2014–15), garnering three straight NIT appearances.
+In the 2013–14 season, the Bulldogs defeated Iona (home) and Georgia (away) before falling in the NIT quarterfinals by three at Florida State.
+Under White, Louisiana Tech won or tied for three straight conference regular season titles (2012–13, 2013–14, 2014–15), garnering three straight NIT appearances.

 At the 100-game mark, he had the highest winning percentage and the most wins of any coach in Louisiana Tech history.